Type of Dive: Reef / Bolders

 Access: Boat (about 30 min)

 Green Island is situated just north of Smoky Cape Lighthouse (south of Gap Beach in Hat Head National Park) and can easily be seen from the Lighthouse car park looking north.
-The island is only a little way off the shoreline – unfortunately difficult access from the mainland means the dive site is only accessible by boat!
+The island is only a little way off the shoreline – difficult access from the mainland means the dive site is only accessible by boat.

 Since 1 December 2002 Green Island is (in addition to Fish Rock) a Critical Habitat for Grey Nurse Sharks which will hopefully assist in the protection of these magnificent but threatened creatures.
 However even without spotting one of these creatures Green Island is an amazing place.

 Fish Rock Dive Centre often runs this dive as a drift dive as there is usually a north to south flowing current here and we find it more enjoyable and safer to plan a drift dive with our boats picking the divers up off the southern end of the island.

 Green Island is excellent alternative to the dives at Fish Rock, and is often requested by our regular divers – dive it and you’ll see why!
 If you spend a surface interval here do keep an eye out for the majestic eagles that use Green Island as a resting place and/or look out over the ocean.